Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Entropy and Purity

 where $\{|HG\rangle, |HW\rangle, |BG\rangle, |BW\rangle\}$ is an orthonormal base of a four dimensional complex Hilbert space.
 To calculate the von Neumann entropy, we use its definition

 where $\rho$ is the quantum density state of the considered entity.
-What we wish to compute are the von Neumann entropies of the partial traces of the pure state $| \psi \rangle$, these entropies after all represent the von Neumann entropies of the parts of the piece of text `the animal acts', i.e. the von Neumann entropies of the words `animal' and `acts'.
+What we wish to compute are the von Neumann entropies of the partial traces of the pure state $| \psi \rangle$.
+After all, these entropies represent the von Neumann entropies of the parts of the combined concept {\it The Animal Acts}, i.e. the von Neumann entropies of the concepts {\it Animal} and {\it Acts}.
 So let us first calculate the density matrices of these partial traces.
-To do that we start from the density matrix form of the pure state $| \psi \rangle$, which has the form $| \psi \rangle \langle \psi |$.
+To do that, we start from the density matrix form of the pure state $| \psi \rangle$, which has the form $| \psi \rangle \langle \psi |$.
 We have

 This means that the first partial trace density matrix is given by

 which means that

 and the second partial trace becomes